rylew2/portfolio-rylew/content/book/managerspath.md

 # Introduction

-Software engineering management is a multifaceted role that involves both leading a team while also steering technical decisions. `The Manager's Path` is the canonical book in this field, guiding readers from the basics of management to the intricacies of executive leadership roles such as VP or CTO.
+Software engineering management is a multifaceted role involving both team leadership and technical decision-making. `The Manager's Path` is the canonical book in this field, guiding readers from the basics of management to the intricacies of executive leadership roles such as VP or CTO.

 > "What engineering managers do, though, is not pure people management.
 We are managing groups of technical people, and most of us come into the role from a position of hands-on expertise.
 I wouldn't recommend trying to do it any other way!"